 Planting in spring is quite different from planting in summer.
 In spring, you're planting into cool soil that is getting warmer, and the days are getting longer.
 But in summer, you're planting into hot soil, and the days are getting shorter (and eventually, colder).
 This means that crops planted in summer will grow more slowly and take longer to mature than spring-planted crops.
 The difference is so marked that you need to add a "fall factor" — about two weeks — to the time it normally takes a crop to mature.

 The other big difference is that spring-planted crops must be protected from any stray late frosts.
 But with many fall crops, there is essentially a "hard stop" on the season: your first hard frost date.
-(If you don't know the hard frost date in your area, check The Farmers Almanac.)
 Many fall crops, such as broccoli and kale, are frost-tolerant or frost-hardy, and will actually improve in flavor and quality after a light frost.
 But growth will slow dramatically after frost, especially a hard frost.
 The goal is to have fall crops that are nearly mature by hard frost.

 The following crops should be started indoors in summer so you have beefy transplants.
 In general, they should be planted outside no later than two months before the first hard frost in your area.
 In some areas, you can buy seedlings at a garden center so you don't have to start your own from seed.